Enter Highway Number(s)

 How long will it take to process my Encroachment Permit application?

 Section 671.5 (a) of the California Streets and Highways Code requires that the Department either approves or denies an Encroachment Permit Application submittal within 60 calendar days, upon determination that the submittal is complete.
 This section grants the Department the authority in what constitutes a completed Encroachment Permit Application submittal.
-It also stipulates that an Encroachment Permit Application submittal is complete when all other statutory requirements, including (CEQA), have been complied with.
+It also stipulates that an Encroachment Permit Application submittal is complete when all statutory requirements including but not limited to Storm Water, Americans with Disabilities Act (ADA), California Environmental Quality Act (CEQA) have been complied with.
 The term statutory requirement includes both federal and California statutes.

 The actual time needed to review and approve your application will depend on the completeness of your submittal, scope, and complexity of the proposed work.